 Worldbirds.com is user-supported.
 We may earn a commission when users buy via links on our website.
 More info

-Chicken Symbolism & Meaning (+Totem, Spirit & Omens)
+Chicken Symbolism & Meaning (+ Totem & Spirit Animal)

 Picture of Chicken Looking Noble

 We know them, most of us eat them, but what meaning do chickens hold for us?
 To answer that we will dive into the spiritual, mythological, and folkloric traditions that have arisen around these birds.
-From endless fables and idioms to ancient augury, there is an almost bottomless well of cultural meanings associated with this understated bird.
+From endless fables and idioms to ancient fortune-telling, there is an almost bottomless well of cultural meanings associated with this understated bird.
+Chicken symbolism is as ancient and interesting as chickens themselves!

 On this page